folio-org/eureka-setup/eureka-cli/README.md

 ### Deploy child applications

 The CLI also supports deploying child applications on top of the existing one.
-The command used is `deployApplication` that behave differently when `application.dependencies` is being set in the config file.
+The command used is `deployApplication` that behaves differently when `application.dependencies` is being set in the config file.

 #### Deploy the export application